Rafale deal controversy

-The Rafale deal controversy is a political controversy in India related to the purchase of 36 Rafale multirole fighter aircraft for a price estimated at €7.87 billion (₹58,891 Crore) by the Defence Ministry of India from France's Dassault Aviation.
-The origin of the deal lies in the Indian MMRCA competition, a multi-billion dollar contract to supply 126 multi-role combat aircraft to the Indian Air Force (IAF) with a transfer of technology.
+The Rafale deal controversy is a theme in the politics of India that received public attention mainly between 2014 and 2018.
+It results from allegations of unethical behaviour related to the purchase of 36 Rafale multirole combat aircraft by the Indian Ministry of Defence from France's Dassault Aviation for a price estimated at €7.87 billion (₹58,891 Crore).
+The origin of the deal lies in the Indian MRCA competition, a multi-billion dollar contract to supply 126 multi-role combat aircraft to the Indian Air Force (IAF) with a transfer of technology.